vishnu-pc/Handwritten-Digit-Recognition/readme.md

 5. Create virtual environment using the following commands
 ```pip install --user virtualenv```
 ```python -m venv env```
 6. Enable the virutal environment.
+(Kill the current terminal in VSCode and open a new one)
 7. Install the following packages:
 ``` pip install numpy ```
 ``` pip install matplotlib ```